 Representing yourself without a lawyer is not something you should even attempt to do.
 After spending a lot of time and effort, you will find you need to hire a personal injury lawyer to represent you for your bicycle accident.
 By then, you may have damaged your claim or even lost the ability to make a claim, and you won’t be the first.

 When Should You Call a Bicycle Accident Lawyer After an Accident?

 DO NOT wait!
 You only have 30 days from the date of your bicycle accident to file a No-Fault claim, so it’s important to call a lawyer immediately.
 A No-Fault application must be filed as soon as reasonably practicable after that.

 What Kind of Lawyer Do I Need For a Bicycle Accident?

-Bicycle accidents, where a bicyclist is struck by a car, truck or bus, are are handled by a lawyer similarly to pedestrian accidents.
-We represent bicyclists throughout New York City and Long Island.
+Bicycle accidents, where a bicyclist is struck by a car, truck, or bus, are handled by personal injury lawyers similarly to pedestrian accidents.
+However, motorcycle lawyers are more familiar with how a bicycle accident is caused.

 - Unlike motorcycle accidents, when a bicyclist is struck by a car, the bicyclist is covered by New York No-Fault insurance.

 - Bicyclists injured in bicycle accidents are subject to the New York serious injury threshold, which means that if an injured bicyclist doesn’t have a “legally defined” serious injury, the case can be dismissed.
 You need an accident lawyer who knows how to prove your injury meets the legal definition of a serious injury.
 If you have any broken bones, no matter how minor, even a broken tooth or finger, your case cannot be dismissed.